-Instagram’s new “Stories” platform taps into a human desire to share experiences and is re-shaping global marketing and social media.
+Instagram’s new “Stories” platform taps into a human desire to share emotions and is re-shaping global marketing and social media.

 Instagram has launched its “Stories” platform, and like Snapchat, the visuals and videos disappear after 24 hours.
 Such short-lived content reinforces the users’ feeling of exclusivity upon seeing behind-the-scenes posts by celebrities, brands or “micro-influencers” such as bloggers or campus personalities.